Skip to main content.

 Waters for Georgia Grant

-The Georgia Power Foundation, Inc. is inviting proposals for the Waters for Georgia Program.
-Through this funding program, the Georgia Power Foundation, Inc. seeks to invest in water quality improvement projects that result in measurable benefits to environments and communities across the state of Georgia.
+The Georgia Power Foundation, Inc. is inviting you to submit a project concept for the Waters for Georgia Grant Program.
+Through this program, the Georgia Power Foundation, Inc. seeks to invest in water resource focused projects that result in measurable benefits to environments and communities of Georgia.

-To ensure that funding is directed where it is most needed, proposed projects must be focused on waters of Georgia that are currently listed as impaired under Section 303(d) of the Clean Water Act.
-Further, successful projects should focus on reducing the source(s) of impairment and include actions that will contribute to the de-listing or down-listing the impaired waters.
-Additional consideration will be given to projects benefitting majority Black, Indigenous, and people of color (BIPOC) and underserved communities.
+To ensure that funding is directed where it is most needed, proposed projects should contribute to existing regional or watershed scale conservation, restoration, or improvement plans or initiatives.
+Additional consideration will be given to projects benefiting majority Black, Indigenous, and people of color (BIPOC) and underserved communities.

 Applicant Eligibility

-• To individuals, private elementary or secondary schools and religious organizations, nor do we fund political campaigns or causes.
+• To individuals, private elementary or secondary schools, religious organizations, or political campaigns or causes.

-• To organizations whose policies or actions discriminate on the basis of race, color, national origin, sex, religion, gender identity, sexual orientation, age or disability.
+• To organizations whose policies or actions discriminate on basis of race, color, national origin, sex, religion, gender identity, sexual orientation, age, or disability.

 Georgia Power Foundation